There are knot-tying instructions here for any stage during the

 Beaufort 8

-The Simple knot, and its multi-strand variants is so simple that it is impossible to know for sure when it was first done, by whom, or for what purpose!
+The Simple knot, and its multi-strand variants, is so simple that it is impossible to know for sure when it was first done, by whom, or for what purpose!
 Agree?
 Heck, a chimp could do one eventually, by fiddling around with a short length of rope.

-The Granny knot, is also known by such names as the Booby Knot or Lubbers Knot.
-These terms have a not-so-complimentary feel don't they!
+The Granny knot is also known by such names as the Booby knot or Lubbers knot.
+These terms have a not-so-complimentary feel, don't they!
 It seems that sailors and other knot experts :-) look down upon this knot.
 It probably doesn't appear in too many nautical manuals of knot-tying instructions.
 That's for good reason, it turns out.

 The Granny is not a safe way to attach two ropes together, for example.
 However, it does have its uses in kiting, and you can always apply a small drop of glue to fix such a knot permanently.

-By the way, this is also a very old knot, with some examples in museums which are thousands of years old.
+By the way, this is also a very old knot, with some examples in museums that are thousands of years old.
 It goes back a lot further than grannies in the 1940s or 50s!

 The Loop knot and its variations seem to have a nautical origin.
 Various kinds of loop knots come from European countries like Spain and France, both of which once had great numbers of sailing ships on the sea.
 They were for military, trade, and fishing purposes.